fmshk97/ARGallery/README.md

 # AR Gallery
 AR Gallery is an Android app and like gallery for photos and videos on a phone, AR Gallery is a gallery for 3D models.
-It allows user to upload their 3D object models and view them in augmented reality on an Android device.
+It allows user to create collection of 3D object models by uploading them to AR Gallery.
+Any 3d model in collection can then be viewed in augmented reality on an Android device.
 It also allow users to take photos of the augmented scene.
 * Sounds cool?
 Download APK and try out AR Gallery here: [ARGallery.v1.0.apk](https://drive.google.com/open?id=1LJcBocMHAqsB8dgVeRLFR2hEUYUI072T)
 * **Note:** Not all Android devices support AR.
 Check out list of supported devices here: [Supported devices list](https://developers.google.com/ar/discover/supported-devices)
 * After installing AR Gallery, you can download a sample model and try uploading in AR Gallery from here: [Sample Sceneform model](https://drive.google.com/open?id=1709ohy0XhYJca04T2D0Do6dEfOkIouWA)